-I have listed below all the speeches I will be giving during the 2013-14 academic year.
+I have listed below all the speeches I will be giving in the 2015-16 academic year.
 But first I would like to highlight a few things:

-Over the last two years I’ve had three books published: Literature: A Student’s Guide (Crossway); On the Shoulders of Hobbits: The Road to Virtue with Tolkien and Lewis (Moody); Heaven and Hell: Visions of the Afterlife in the Western Poetic Tradition (Wipf & Stock).
-I’ve also published my first ebook: A to Z with C. S. Lewis.
+Over the last four years I’ve had five books published: Literature: A Student’s Guide (Crossway); On the Shoulders of Hobbits: The Road to Virtue with Tolkien and Lewis (Moody); Heaven and Hell: Visions of the Afterlife in the Western Poetic Tradition (Wipf & Stock), C. S. Lewis: An Apologist for Education (Classical Academic Press), and From A to Z to Narnia with C. S. Lewis (Lampion Press).

 CHANCE TO SIT IN ON ONE OF MY LECTURES FOR THE HONORS COLLEGE

 The Honors College at Houston Baptist University (for which I’ve taught the Greco-Roman freshman curriculum for the last four years) has made an exciting change.
 We are now using an Oxford/Cambridge model in which I give nine 85 minute lectures per semester on literature-history-philosophy to supplement 4 hours per week of intense Socratic dialogue in classes of 15 students.
-I will be giving my lectures on Tuesdays from 4:20-5:45pm.
-We have chosen that late time to accommodate high schools (especially classical Christian academies) and homeschoolers who would like to sit in on one of my lectures.
-In the Fall, I will lecture on ancient Greek myth, epic, tragedy, and history with specific lectures on the Iliad and Odyssey; in the Spring, I will lecture on Roman myth, epic, and history with specific lectures on the Aeneid and the Metamorphoses.
-If you would be interested in bringing students to HBU to attend one or more of my lectures, please email me back and I will send you a list of titles and descriptions of each of my nine lectures.
+I will be giving my lectures on Tuesdays from 4:50-6:15pm (for freshmen) and Thursdays from 4:50-6:15pm (for sophomores) We have chosen that late time to accommodate high schools (especially classical Christian academies) and homeschoolers who would like to sit in on one of my lectures.
+In the Fall, I will lecture on ancient Greece for the freshmen and the Middle Ages for the sophomores.
+My lectures will begin on the last week of August and stretch for nine weeks.
+If you would be interested in bringing students to HBU to attend one or more of my lectures, please email me back and I will send you a list of titles and descriptions of my lectures (nine for freshmen; nine for sophomores).